The Grief Jar

 Still not convinced?

-Contributing to this project will not only bring a much needed resource to those experiencing grief but the higher tiers will donate to a charity making a real difference to those experiencing grief and loss.
+Contributing to this project will not only bring a much needed resource to those experiencing grief but the higher tiers will donate books to charities making a real difference to those experiencing grief and loss.
 Plus the more you donate, the greater reward you can receive in thanks for your contributions - a copy of the finished book, accessories featuring characters from the book, bookmarks, artwork prints, or your name inside the cover!?

 Thanks so much for your time reading this, and please feel free to share the project.